etse/AI-compo-strategic-war/readme.md

         unit.dead = True
 ```

 Lets take an example, with Alice and Bob.
-They are currently only using normal units with an attack
-of 2.
+For the sake of simplicity lets consider that they are
+both using a simple unit with 1 in attack.

 They got their units in following confrontation;
 ```
 .b.
 ...
 .a.
 ```
-In this setup both Bob and Alice will get attacked by a strength of 2.
+In this setup both Bob and Alice will get attacked by a strength of 1.
 This means both their units die.

 Now look at an example of a wall of 5 units against another wall of 5 units:
 ```